shpml/fundamentals/02_chapter/07_cheatsheet.md

 * Collections of files, accessible through the world wide web.

 #### Clients
-* Personal devices such as computers, phones, or tablets, used to access the web.
+* Personal devices - such as computers, phones, or tablets - used to access the web.

 #### Servers
 * Used to host massive amounts of the files that make up websites and “serve” files to end users.